EdwardJamesYoung/GenerativeNetworkModels/docs/understanding-gnms/fitting-gnms.md

 **Weighted case** (if you are comparing weighted networks): $$ E_{\text{total}} = \beta\,E_{\text{weighted}} + (1-\beta)\,E_{\text{topography}}. $$

-$\beta$. $\beta = 0.5$ gives equal weight to topological and topographical fit.
+$\beta = 0.5$ gives equal weight to topological and topographical fit.
 Increasing $\beta$ emphasises matching the *distributions* of graph statistics; decreasing $\beta$ emphasises placing those statistics in the correct *anatomical locations*.
 You may fix $\beta$ a priori (common in grid searches) or treat it as an additional hyperparameter.

 ## Parameter Sweeps

 Now that we have specified a method for specifying the level of agreement between empirical and model-generated networks, we can describe how to find the parameter set which reliably produces networks that have the best fit.
 This is done by searching over the parameter space to find configurations that have the best average fit between the empirical network and the model-generated networks.
 This search encompasses not only continuous parameters like [$\eta$](glossary.md#eta-eta) and [$\gamma$](glossary.md#gamma-gamma), but also discrete choices such as which [generative rule](glossary.md#generative-rule) to use for computing the [affinity matrix](glossary.md#affinity-matrix-k) or which [loss](glossary.md#loss) function to optimise for weighted GNMs.

 The stochastic nature of GNMs introduces additional complexity into parameter fitting.
-The same parameter configuration will in general produce different [networks](glossary.md#network) across multiple simulation runs due to the probabilistic sampling of connections.
+The same parameter configuration will typically produce different [networks](glossary.md#network) across multiple simulation runs due to the probabilistic sampling of connections.
 To account for this variability, it is necessary to generate many [networks](glossary.md#network) from each parameter set and aggregate the fit measures across these simulations.
 Common aggregation methods include computing the mean energy across simulations, which provides a stable estimate of expected performance, and quantile aggregation, which can focus on typical or best-case performance.
 The median represents a special case of quantile aggregation at the 50th percentile, offering robustness to outlier simulations with unusually poor fit or unusually good fit.

 Grid searches involve systematically sweeping over the parameter space by evaluating the model at regularly spaced parameter combinations.
 The coarseness or fineness of the grid determines the resolution of the search, with finer grids providing more thorough exploration at the cost of increased computational requirements.
 Grid searches are particularly suitable when the parameter space is low-dimensional and computational resources allow for exhaustive evaluation.